Small Business Owner. Foster Mom. Former Public Defender. VMI Graduate. Delegate.

-When I was growing up, my grandfather always said, “If you have it, you have to give it.”
-Those words stuck with me when I was at VMI; they were the reason I served as a foster parent; and they are a guiding principle I live by as a public defender.
+When I was growing up, my grandmother always said, “If you have it, you have to give it.”
+Those words stuck with me when I was at the Virginia Military Institute; they were the reason I served as a foster parent and a public defender.
+Now they are the guiding principle I live by as your Delegate.

 Giving back has been, and must continue to be, the foundation of Virginia.
 That is why I’ve made it my life’s work.

-When I was at Virginia Military Institute (VMI), I knew I had to defy the odds and graduate in order to have the opportunity to give back.
+When I was at the Virginia Military Institute (VMI), I knew I had to defy the odds and graduate in order to have the opportunity to give back.
 I enrolled in the third class of female cadets to attend the historically all-male college.
 On my first day, they shaved my head and said, “Welcome to VMI.”
-My best male friend bet me a dollar that I wouldn’t last a year.
+My best friend, a male cadet, bet me a dollar that I wouldn’t last a year.
 Well, I won that bet.

-Prepare our students for the 21st Century economy by making it easier to take coding classes and get Career and Technical Education certifications.
+I proposed and passed legislation preparing our students for the 21st Century economy by making it easier for them to take coding classes and get Career and Technical Education certifications.

 Improve transportation by extending the Metro Blue Rail to Prince William County and changing the state formula to ensure Stafford county has sufficient funds for road construction and maintenance.